 Simple Steps to Winterize your RV

 As the temperatures drop and the seasons begin to change, there are many things people must do to adequately prepare themselves for winter.
+Especially RVers.
 As autumn ends, RV owners need to be prepared to winterize their RVs each year to protect them from potential damage during the colder months.

 Winterizing your RV’s plumbing system is a great place to start.
 This is a two-part process because it involves preparing both the automotive part of the RV and the “house” part of the RV for the cold.
-Winterizing the automotive portion is typically as simple as replacing your current coolant solution with antifreeze.
-However, in order to winterize the house portion, you must follow quite a few more steps.

 Why winterize your RV’s plumbing, you might ask?
 Failure to winterize your RV could cause the water in the lines and the pipes to freeze.
 Once the water freezes, it will expand and crack your pipes, which can be costly and time-consuming to repair.
-Play it safe by planning to winterize your RV each year, as soon as the temperatures begin to drop into the low 40s or high 30s.
-Reference this list whenever you are ready to safely prepare your RV for winter storage.

 1. Gather materials.

 The first thing you will need to do is gather your materials.
-To start, you need 2-3 gallons of non-toxic RV/Marine antifreeze and some simple tools to remove the drain plugs.
+To start, you need 2-3 gallons of non-toxic RV/Marine antifreezeand some simple tools to remove the drain plugs.
 Depending on what your RV is already equipped with, you may need a few other tools, as well.
 You will need a water pump converter kit, or just some basic tubing to connect the antifreeze to your system.
 In addition, your RV may already have a water heater bypass kit built into it, but if it doesn’t, you will need to buy and install one (more on that later).
 Finally, you need to purchase a tank cleaning wand and flushing system if your RV does not have one built in.
 Once you have collected your materials, you are ready to begin to winterize your RV.

 2. Remove water filters.